freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/object-oriented-programming/understand-the-prototype-chain.english.md

 ## Instructions
 <section id='instructions'>
 Modify the code to show the correct prototype chain.
+Fix the code where specified ow so the statement evaluates to <code>true</code>.
 </section>

 ## Tests